pythonjames2/CLI-Co-Pilot/README.md

 # CLI Co-Pilot - Natural Language Command Line Interface

+TLDR:

+Write what you want to do and press CTRL + G, and the command magically appears in your shell flavor (bash/zsh/fish).
+However complicated the instruction was.

-Added support to use OpenAI Chat models (GPT-3.5 and GPT-4)
+Now with added support to use OpenAI Chat models (GPT-3.5 and GPT-4)

 This is a fork of the [microsoft repository](https://github.com/microsoft/Codex-CLI/issues) that stopped working after OpenAI discontinued the codex models.